bensku/Skript/README.md

 If you use Skript as (soft) dependency for your plugin, and use maven or Gradle, this is for you.

-First, you need to add the jitpack repository at the **END** of all your repositories.
+First, you need to add the JitPack repository at the **END** of all your repositories.
 Skript is not available in Maven Central.
 ```gradle
 allprojects {
     repositories {